islekcaganmert/TheProtocols/Docs/3.0/README.md

 > This will move the mail from `mailbox` to `move_to`.

-Client must expect a mail object.
+Client must not expect anything except a status code to learn about is the server was able to move.

 To delete a mail permanently, move it to `-`.